Daniella Levine Cava faces 6 challengers, some more serious than others, for her Miami-Dade Mayor job

 She caught heat in January over deferred maintenance at MIA that shut down the hub’s interterminal SkyTrain, forcing travelers to walk up to a mile to their gates.
 In a statement, she blamed her predecessor’s administration.

-More recently, Levine Cava has attracted negative headlines for backing a now-canceled plan to purchase a half-empty office complex in South Miami-Dade at a rate higher than market value and a $2.5 billion bond proposal she similarly nixed after it proved unpopular with voters.
+More recently, Levine Cava has attracted negative headlines for backing a now-canceled plan to purchase a half-empty office complex in South Miami-Dade at a rate higher than market value and a $2.5 billion bond proposal she similarly nixed after it proved unpopular among voters.

 Cid, 40, said those missteps and others prove Miami-Dade is in the wrong hands.
 Everyday county residents just aren’t living better under Levine Cava than they were four years ago, he argued, pointing to still-shadeless Metrobus stops, increased trash collection fees, parking fees at taxpayer-funded parks and an arduous permitting process that has incensed at least one other Levine Cava challenger this year.